Infinite critical boson non-Fermi liquid on heterostructure interfaces: Introduction

-The remaining part of the paper is organized as follows.
-In Sec.~\ref{sec2}, we introduce the model for the coupling and interaction between the bosons and the fermions, and point out the presence of the critical boson contour.
-In Sec.~\ref{sec3}, we consider the critical fluctuations due to the critical bosonic contour and explain the impact on the bosonic sector.
-In Sec.~\ref{sec4}, we analyze the properties on the fermionic sector and demonstrate the non-Fermi liquid behaviors.
-Finally, in Sec.~\ref{sec5}, we discuss various other effects associated with the boson criticality and conclude with a summary.
+The structure of paper is organized as follows.
+In Sec.~\ref{sec2}, we introduce the field-theoretical model for the coupled bosons and fermions, and demonstrate the presence of the critical boson contour and its impact on the low-energy dynamics of bosons.
+In Sec.~\ref{sec3}, we consider the fluctuations in the vicinity of the critical bosonic contour by means of scaling analysis at tree level and self-consistent renormalization at one-loop level.
+In Sec.~\ref{sec4}, we analyze the non-Fermi liquid behavior in transport by evaluating the quasiparticle lifetime.
+Finally, in Sec.~\ref{sec5}, we discuss on the effect of external magnetic field and the case where electronic dispersion shrinks to discrete band touchings.